rpmunoz/Astronomy/Multithread processing/README.md

 *Flags*
 - ncpu: Number of CPUs
-- ncode: Number of cores
+- ncore: Number of cores
 - nx: Number of bins along X for processing image
 - ny: Number of bins along Y for processing image
 - fft: Apply the FFT convolution